EchterAlsFake/API_Docs/Porn_APIs/HQPorner.md

 from hqporner_api import Client

 actress_object = Client().get_videos_by_actress("<actress-name>") # or URL
-# You can also enter an actress URl e.g hqporner.com/actress/...
+# You can also enter an actress URl e.g., hqporner.com/actress/...

 # You can now iterate through all videos from an actress: